-From Zion National Park to Glen Canyon to Antelope Canyon, Horseshoe Bend and the Grand Canyon with – if you can believe it – stops in between, this is an ambitious addition to my “perfect day” series.
-But it was all possible in a day – a perfect day.
+Come ride along with me from Zion National Park to Glen Canyon to Antelope Canyon to Horseshoe Bend, and the Grand Canyon with – if you can believe it – stops in between!

 Naturally, I was jealous.